abouthugo/100day/README.md

 ### Day 4: Rock, paper, scissors!

 **Progress:** I didn't go over any material on this day.
 However, I got in touch with some folks from the slack channel of Socket.io and explained my struggles for my game.
 I decided not to wait around and hacked a way to do a user confirmation by using a sort of handshake method.
 User 1 sends a requests and listens for confirmation.
 User 2 gets to decide whether to reject or accept.
 When User 2 accepts a confirmation to User 1 is sent, and the timer in both ends starts.
 Both players get 5 seconds to select their card and then they send each other their responses which in turn gets computed with the logic and they get their results.
-I wish there was anyther way of simplying this process, but for now this will do :confused:.
+I wish there was another way of simplifying this process, but for now this will do :confused:.

 **Thoughts:** I didn't spend as much time as I would have wanted to.
 The code doesn't look pretty at the moment but I hope that when I get all the functionalities working I can focus on refactoring and making things more efficient.
 Today was a kind of down and slow day for me.
 Hopefully tomorrow turns out better.